XamlBrewer/XamlBrewer.WinUI3.SqlConnectionSettings.Sample/README.md

 Demonstrates how to build a WinUI 3 Settings Panel for a SQL Server connectionstring:

 * Type server name
-* Select security mode
+* Select authentication protocol
 * Enter credentials (if required)
 * Select database from list
-* Allow direct access to connection string
+* Directly access connection string
 * Test connection

 Uses the currently experimental SettingsCard control from Windows Community Toolkit Labs.